scylladb/scylladb/docs/troubleshooting/large-rows-large-cells-tables.rst

 ScyllaDB Large Rows and Large Cells Tables
 ===========================================

-This document describes how to detect large rows and large cells in Scylla.
+This document describes how to detect large rows and large cells in ScyllaDB.
-Scylla is not optimized for very large rows or large cells.
+ScyllaDB is not optimized for very large rows or large cells.
 They require allocation of large, contiguous memory areas and therefore may increase latency.
 Rows may also grow over time.
 For example, many insert operations may add elements to the same collection, or a large blob can be inserted in a single operation.

 Similar to the :doc:`large partitions table <large-partition-table>`, the large rows and large cells tables are updated when sstables are written or deleted, for example, on memtable flush or during compaction.